Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

-We say $u$ is singular at a point $p \in D$ if $u(p) = -\infty$.
-There are numerous interesting invariants of such psh singularities starting from Lelong numbers and multiplier ideals.

-Following \cite{D11}, we will say that two psh functions $u$ and $v$ have equivalent singularities (and write $u \sim v$) if $u = v + O(1)$.
+Following \cite{D11}, we will say that two psh functions $u$ and $v$ have \emph{equivalent singularities} (and write $u \sim v$) if $u = v + O(1)$.
 Here $O(1)$ refers to a function which is locally bounded near every point (cf. \cite[Def.
 2]{D13}).
-Also we say $u$ is less singular (resp. more singular) than $v$ when $u \ge v + O(1)$ (resp. $u \le v + O(1)$).
+We will say $u$ is \emph{singular} at a point $p \in D$ if $u$ is not locally bounded at $p$ (i.e. $u \neq 0 + O(1)$).
+In particular, $u$ is singular at $p$ if $u(p) = -\infty$.

+Some of the most important invariants of psh singularities are Lelong numbers and multiplier ideals (cf. \cite{D11}, \cite{Ki94}).
+The former provides a notion of `multiplicity' while the latter is concerned with integrability : the multiplier ideal $\JJ(u)$ of a psh function $u$ on a complex manifold is the ideal sheaf of holomorphic functions germs $f$ such that $\abs{f}^2 e^{-2u}$ is locally integrable.

+These two notions of different nature are related via the following useful weakening of `equivalent singularities'.